blink blink Creative Circuit Kits

-blink blink is a creative circuit kit-based social venture founded by Nicole Messier and myself while we were earning our MFA at Parsons The New School for Design.
-We co-designed the educational creative circuits toolkits (LEDs, batteries, sewable electronics!) kits with hundreds of young women (ages 12-16) in order to break through the barriers to science, technology, art, and engineering (STEM).
+blink blink is a creative circuit kit-based social venture I cofounded while earning my MFA in Design and Technology at Parsons The New School for Design.
+My team co-designed the educational creative circuits toolkits (LEDs, batteries, sewable electronics!) kits with hundreds of young women (ages 12-16) in order to break through the barriers to science, technology, art, and engineering (STEM).

 Motivation: Only 24 percent of the science, technology, engineering, and mathematics (STEM) workforce is comprised of women.
 There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement and community support, time to explore electronics in a safe space, and lack of role modeling.